Course 3 - Graduate Operating Systems

 Project 3: Inter Process Communication (No Project 2)

-Goal of part 1 is to convert the getfile server into a proxy server that translates GETFILE requests into HTTP request for remote servers.
+Goal of part 1 is to convert the getfile server into a proxy server that translates GETFILE requests into HTTP requests for remote servers.

-Goal of part 2 is implement a cache daemon that communicates with the proxy via shared memory IPC, avoiding network requests for cached files.
+Goal of part 2 is to implement a separate cache process that communicates with the proxy across process boundaries, avoiding network requests for cached files.

 Difficulty: 4/5